Selling your house through an auction is usually not a better option than using a realtor.

 For example, Clever Real Estate has pre-negotiated a 1.5% listing fee with its network of agents, far lower than the usual 2.5–3% charged by traditional agents.
 On a $500,000 home sale, this could save you up to $7,500!

 You also get the benefit of having a pro in your corner.
-They'll help you navigate the complexities of contract details and negotiations, and connect you to a wide network of professionals like lawyers and inspectors, crucial for getting your home ready for sale and drawing in buyers.
+They'll help you navigate the complexities of contract details and negotiations and connect you to a wide network of professionals like lawyers and inspectors, which is crucial for getting your home ready for sale and drawing in buyers.

 For those looking to sell quickly, services like Clever Offers can connect you with cash buyers to speed up the process.
-However, for the optimal combination of speed, pricing, and service, choosing a low-comission realtor is generally the best strategy.
-Fill out this short quiz to get matched with a low commission realtor today!
+However, for the optimal combination of speed, pricing, and service, choosing a low-commission realtor is generally the best strategy.
+Fill out this short form to get matched with a low-commission realtor.

 3. Sell without a realtor or "for sale by owner"